dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 `Single core optimizations on a fully-connected layer: see that with a different MatMul you can optimize more.`

-## "Everything as a Matrix Multiplication"
+## "Everything is a Matrix Multiplication"

 Almost every computational layer of CNNs can be visualized and computed as a matrix multiplication of suitably reshaped tensors.
 In case of a Fully-Connected Layer, each training step can be represented as follows: